 1) Not having SiriusXM in Kansas

 If it wasn’t for the SiriusXM free trial with our new (to us) vehicle many years ago, we might have never known what we were missing.
-After the free trail ended, we tried to live without SiriusXM.
+After the free trial ended, we tried to live without SiriusXM.
 We turned it on a couple of times when they offered us a good deal.
 But we kept convincing ourselves other items were a higher priority in the budget.
-By the way, these are affiliate links… We will earn a commission if you buy through them… Thanks!

 We took a somewhat spontaneous Christmas road trip in 2013.
 This trip sealed the deal for us to add SiriusXM to the long term budget!
 We had a tentative plan to travel but didn’t really know where we would go or how long we would be there.
 Our travels took us across Kansas on Christmas Day.
 Having to look for a new radio station every 30 minutes or so (sometimes even more often that that) got real old, real quick!

 Yes, we had our phones and even a USB drive with music, but even those got old after a while.
 We finally decided that we were doing enough spontaneous travel to remote parts of the country that we needed to make the radio a budgetary priority.
 We have had SiriusXM ever since.
 Yes, it often seems like a frivolous expense, but we enjoy it.

 Our first big road trip together was a two-week vacation to Grand Teton and Yellowstone National Parks.
 One day we got sidetracked by amazing sights and adventures and just never found a time or place to stop and eat.
 We ended up getting into a huge argument over where we should eat, of all things!